 Using historical prices and analytics, Castlight has determined what many in the largest slice of the U.S. insured population – i.e., the 150M Americans who receive health insurance through their employer – are likely to pay for in-network services.
 The analysis focuses on four common outpatient services: a lipid panel, a CT scan (of head/brain), an MRI (of lower back) and an adult preventive primary care visit (Fig 1 – showing average primary care costs per region).
 The results show just how much price varies for the same services, both within cities and across them.*

 When looking at cost within cities, the price range for the same service can be staggering.
 Home to the Yankees and the Empire State Building, you can now also find the most expensive MRI in New York City, coming in at a whopping $4,527.
-And while expensive MRIs may not be news, this is: The same MRI is available to New Yorkers for $416.
-There are many more examples of wide pricing for the same service:
+The most surprising fact?
+The same MRI is available to New Yorkers for $416 in other parts of the state.